Muldec/stash-wiki/Exclude-file-configuration.md

-As of commit 0714cbf basic exclude file from scan feature is supported in the dev build.
-Commit 52dd019 extended this for the clean task also.

 Given a valid [regex](https://github.com/google/re2/wiki/Syntax), files that match even partially are excluded during the Scan process and are not entered in the database.Also during the Clean task if these files exist in the DB they are removed from it and their generated files get deleted.
 Prior to matching both the filenames and patterns are converted to lower case so the match is case insensitive.